 Trails Master Plan Update

-The City of Carlsbad just released the final draft and environmental analysis of its Trails Master Plan, a blueprint for how city trails will be developed and managed in the future.
-The public can provide comments on these documents through May 5.
+In April 2017, the City of Carlsbad released the final draft and environmental analysis of its Trails Master Plan, a blueprint for how city trails will be developed and managed in the future.

 Carlsbad Cultural Resource Guidelines Update